dockwa/ux/README.md

 [Funny tweet](https://twitter.com/lukew/status/443425041795928064?ref_src=twsrc%5Etfw).

 ## System paradigms
+_Keep the user comfortable with what they know and use every day._

 Use the native paradigms of the device or operating system.
 If you are building for Android, follow [Material Design](https://material.io/guidelines/) If you are building for iOS, follow Apple's [Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/)
 If you are building for the web use native web patterns.
 For example, use a \<select\> input instead of using a custom select dropdown.
 The \<select\> will be interpreted by the device you are on and displayed to the user appropriately.
-**Keep the user comfortable with what they know and use every day.**

 ## User Decisions
+_Aim for one action per screen._

 Help the user succeed by not forcing them to make decisions.
 Aim for **one button / call to action per page**, or otherwise try keep the number of user actions on a page as low as possible.
 Never make the user ask themself "what do I do now?" **give a clear course of action for every screen** they see.

 ## Errors & Loading
+_Communicate app state to the user._

 The most important part of any relationship is communication.
 In the relationship of the user and the app, the app needs to clearly communicate what its doing and when things go wrong.
 When an error is encountered (such as a network error, an input error, a data validation issue, etc) explain it clearly to the user and give **a single clear course of action** to correct or handle the error.
 When the app is loading data over the network, **show a loading indicator** so the user knows why the app just stopped responding.
 Even better, add a line of descriptive text to explain what is loading along with a loading indicator.
 Clear communication from the app to the user promotes trust between the user and the app.